Bunkai9448/NHL-07_public/Video-pmf/Readme.md

 Launch PMF Creator, load the `.mps` file, and export it as a `.pmf`.
 ![PMF Creator](https://github.com/Bunkai9448/NHL-07_public/blob/main/Video-pmf/PMF%20creater.png)

-6. **Insert into ISO with UMDGen**
+6. **Insert into your game's ISO with UMDGen**
-Open UMDGen, navigate to the `movies/` folder in the ISO, and replace `demo.pmf` with your new file to test it.
+Open UMDGen, navigate to the `movies/` folder in your game's ISO, and replace `demo.pmf` with your new file to test it.

 ## Tested Method to Convert a .pmf